Kirsten Dunst: 2010–2016: Independent films

 Dunst made her screenwriting and directorial debut with the short film Bastard, which she co-wrote with Sasha Sagan.
 The film premiered at the Tribeca Film Festival in 2010 and was later featured at the 2010 Cannes Film Festival.
-She co-starred opposite Ryan Gosling in the mystery drama All Good Things (2010), based on the true story of New York real estate developer Robert Durst, whose wife disappeared in 1982.
-The film received fair reviews, but was a commercial failure, earning only worldwide.
-The critic Roger Ebert praised Dunst for her ability to capture "a woman at a loss to understand who her husband really is, and what the true nature of his family involves".
-The San Francisco Chronicle complimented her performance as "the only one worth watching", despite the film's "slow crawl" and lack of suspense.
+Dunst co-starred opposite Ryan Gosling in the mystery drama All Good Things (2010), based on the true story of New York real estate developer Robert Durst, whose wife disappeared in 1982.
+The film mixed reviews and earned worldwide.
+The critic Roger Ebert praised Dunst for her ability to portray "a woman at a loss to understand who her husband really is, and what the true nature of his family involves".
+Mick LaSalle of the San Francisco Chronicle said her performance was the only one worth watching in the film.
 Also in 2010, Dunst co-starred with Brian Geraghty in Carlos Cuarón's short film The Second Bakery Attack, based on Haruki Murakami's short story.